A Chris Buck Workshop

 No need for advanced equipment or lighting expertise; it's about artistic vision and mindset.
 With the right attitude, this workshop can be life changing.

-This is a hands-on two-and-a-half-day workshop with Chris working closely with each photographer as they develop and refine their approach.
+This is a hands-on three day workshop with Chris working closely with each photographer as they develop and refine their approach.
 There will be at least two shooting assignments, with corresponding critiques.

 Additional Workshop Details